Monday, July 19, 2021

 Next Adventure at Lock 15

-Lock 15, water is rushing east
+Lock 15, high water rushing toward us in Canajoharie

 Water delivery photos by Crystal Brown